 Stocks of subsidiaries and associates include investments in RGF Staffing B.V. of 402,140 million yen.
 The Holding Company determines whether there is a significant decline in the value in substance by comparing the value in substance which reflects excess earnings power expected when the Holding Company acquired RGF Staffing B.V. with the carrying amount.
 When the Holding Company assesses if the excess earnings power is impaired, the Holding Company considers the business plan, the growth rates and the discount rates used in the impairment test of goodwill for preparation of its consolidated financial statements.
-The business plan used for determining whether there is a significant decline in the value in substance, which reflects excess earnings power, is prepared based on management's best estimate.
+These assumptions are prepared based on management's best estimates.
 However, it may be affected by changes in uncertain future economic conditions.